Issue Template

 label: What happened?

-placeholder: Please enter the detailed information here
+placeholder: Please enter detailed information here

 validations: